himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 image   = "img/posts/jenkins-parallel-stashing/pennsburg_sky.jpeg"
 caption = "Pennsburg, PA"
-tags    = ["jenkins", "devops", "containers"] draft   = "True"
+tags    = ["jenkins", "devops", "containers"] draft   = "False"
 Comments = "True"
 +++

-I recently hit a snag while creating a Jenkins pipeline at work.
+I recently hit a snag while developing a Jenkins pipeline at work.
 I was having difficulty preserving files across the entire pipeline run.
 In the end, my solution was to use the stash feature.
-However, I found little support for my specific type of issue online, so I figured I might as well write a short post about my experience.
+However, I found little support for my *specific* type of issue online, so I figured I might as well write a short post about my experience.

 <!--more-->